Salary Survey Icon

 Raising Awareness & Educating Patients About Oral Cancer

-My friend Rachel Wall, RDH, Founder of Inspired Hygiene, shares a heartening story in the video below, and she explains how you can access the Six-Step Screening Card to share with patients.
-I hope her message encourages you to include oral cancer screenings as a permanent addition to your workflow and educate your patients about self-screening between dental visits.
+Rachel Wall, RDH and Founder of Inspired Hygiene, shares a heartening story in the video below, and she explains how you can access the Six-Step Screening Card to share with patients.
+We hope her message encourages you to include oral cancer screenings as a permanent addition to your workflow and educate your patients about self-screening between dental visits.

-As I am doing an oral cancer screening, I like to explain to my patients that the high-risk areas for cancer are the sides and undersurface of the tongue, the floor of the mouth, the soft tissue at the back of the roof of the mouth, and the tonsils.
+As you’re doing an oral cancer screening, it’s helpful to explain to patients that the high-risk areas for cancer are the sides and undersurface of the tongue, the floor of the mouth, the soft tissue at the back of the roof of the mouth, and the tonsils.

-I advise my patients to call for an examination by the dentist if they observe:
+It’s important to advise patients to call for an examination by the dentist if they observe:

-• They have a chronic sore throat and hoarseness, or
+• They have a chronic sore throat and hoarseness

 Reinforce the importance of screening and possibly save lives by giving each patient a Six-Step Screening Card.
 It illustrates the six steps of cancer screening and lists the symptoms they should report.